 Ability Bow is a small registered charity, founded by Director Victoria Kent in 2006 with the support of the local community in Bow, east London.

 Ability Bow provides inclusive fitness facilities and expert help from our friendly and highly-qualified Instructors.
 We strive to attract people to the fitness facility who have never used a gym before, or who would not normally take part in exercise.
 We particularly focus on people who have disabilities or those who would not be able to afford to use a gym.
-Please see our most recent Annual Report for a summary of our work in 2010-11.

 In 1998, 1,200 people signed a petition calling for a disused church, St. Paul's in Bow, to become a place of worship with community activities also within the building.
 In a subsequent survey a majority indicated that they would like to see a gym in the Church, and Ability Bow Gym was created around that.